Class attendance and academic progress

 - Full name, gender, date, country of birth, nationality and residential address

 - Course information; start date, expected completion date

 - English language proficiency

 - Student visa details and student passport details

 - Any breaches of your student visa conditions relating to attendance or unsatisfactory academic performance.

-The authority to collect this information is contained in the Education Services for Overseas Students (ESOS) Act 2000, the ESOS Regulations 2001 and the National Code of Practice for Registration Authorities and Providers of Education and Training to Overseas Students 2007.
+The authority to collect this information is contained in the Education Services for Overseas Students (ESOS) Act 2000, the ESOS Regulations 2001 and the National Code of Practice for Providers of Education and Training to Overseas Students 2018.